canonical/pebble/docs/how-to/install-pebble.md

 To install the latest version of Pebble from source:

-1. Follow the official Go documentation [here](https://go.dev/doc/install) to download and install Go.
+1. Follow the [Go installation documentation](https://go.dev/doc/install) to download and install Go.
-2. After installing, you will want to add the `$GOBIN` directory to your `$PATH` so you can use the installed tools.
-For more information, refer to the [official documentation](https://go.dev/doc/install/source#environment).
+2. After installing, add the `$GOBIN` directory to your `$PATH` so you can use the installed tools.
+For more information, see the [Go environment documentation](https://go.dev/doc/install/source#environment).
 3. Run `go install github.com/canonical/pebble/cmd/pebble@latest` to build and install Pebble.

 ## Verify the Pebble installation